Law Career Guide: Salary and Degree Info

 Hence, all issues and factual scenarios that are maritime will fall under Maritime law.
 Maritime jurisdiction is an important part of state sovereignty.
 Therefore, our founding fathers formulated laws governing jurisdictional water lines.
 This includes waters that are utilized for interstate and foreign business and commerce.

-Specializing in Maritime Law will expose you to cases such as commercial accidents resulting from perils of the sea and perils of the ship.
+Specializing in maritime law will expose you to cases such as commercial accidents resulting from perils of the sea and perils of ships.
 Individuals seeking damages from injuries or hazardous material spills may engage the legal services of an attorney who specializes in the area.

 Bankruptcy Law